 Any surgery has potential complications, including incision bleeding, , pain, or infection — with or without a fever.
 It’s possible you’ll experience digestive side effects when your gallbladder is removed.

 It may take your body time to adjust to its new method of digesting fat.
 The medications you were given during surgery may also cause indigestion.
 This doesn’t typically last long, but some patients do develop longer-term side effects, usually caused by bile leaking into other organs or gallstones that were left behind in the bile ducts.

 Diarrhea and flatulence

 Indigestion can cause diarrhea or flatulence, often made worse by excess fat or too little fiber in the diet.
-Bile leakage can mean having an insufficient amount of bile in the intestines to digest fat, which loosens stools.
+Bile leakage can mean having an insufficient amount of bile in the intestines to digest fat, which loosens stool.